HL7/davinci-atr/input/pagecontent/spec.md

 Producer systems SHALL support ```system/Patient.read, system/Practitioner.read, system/PractitionerRole.read, system/Coverage.read, system/Organization.read, system/RelatedPerson.read, system/Location.read, system/Group.read``` scopes.

-During Consumer registration, the Producer system  SHALL collect the NPI and Tax Identification Numbers applicable for a specific contract along with the specific contract information.
-This information is necessary for the Producer to create the necessary Member Attribution List and provide an API that will allow the Consumer to retrieve the Member Attribution List.
+During Consumer registration, the Producer system  MAY collect the NPI and Tax Identification Numbers applicable for a specific contract along with the specific contract information.
+This information MAY be used by the Producer to create the necessary Member Attribution List and provide an API that will allow the Consumer to retrieve the Member Attribution List.
+Producers MAY follow other OAuth best practices for Consumer registration.

 When the Consumer is trying to discover the specific Group resource that represents the Member Attribution List for a specific contract, the Producer SHALL verify that the Consumer credentials provided allow the Consumer to access the requested specific Group Resource.
-**NOTE:** This verification is for a specific Group instance and not just the type which is controlled by the scopes.
+**NOTE:** This verification is for a specific Group instance and not just the Group Resource type which is controlled by the scopes.

 #### Capability Statements